Akmikze/OldPhoneNumPad/README.md

   7.4.
 Then a while loop is used to process each position on the input as we search the longest combination that matches the current string.

    7.4.1.
 If we found a match, we add the character that corresponds to the result and we move to the next position on the index.

    7.4.2.
 If we found an *, we eliminate the last character (Simulating the erase function).

    7.4.3 If we found a # and is the only entry, we end the cycle.

    7.4.4.
 If none of the above applies then we move on to the next character.

+# Examples
+## Example 1
+Input: "33#"

+Process:

+The input is valid because it contains only numbers and one #, it also ends with #.

+"33" =  "E" || We verify if it matches with the dictionary.
+~~"#" = "#" || This one it's eliminated from the result.~~

+So the result must be: E.

+## Example 2
+Input: "227*#"

+Process:

+The input is valid because it contains only numbers, one #, one * and it also ends with #.

+"22" = "B" || We verify if it matches with the dictionary.
+"7" =  "P" || We verify if it matches with the dictionary.
+"*" =    "*" || We verify if it matches with the dictionary.
+"#" =  "#" || We verify if it matches with the dictionary.

+Since we have * the program should do this:

+"22" =  "B"
+~~"7" = "P" || Gets Eliminated by *.~~
+~~"*" = "*" || This one it's eliminated from the result.~~
+~~"#" = "#" || This one it's eliminated from the result.~~

+Result: B.

+## Example 3

+Input: "4433555 555666#"

+Process:

+The input is valid because it contains only numbers, one #, one * and it also ends with #.

+"44" =  "H" || We verify if it matches with the dictionary.
+"33" =  "E" || We verify if it matches with the dictionary.
+"555" = "L" || We verify if it matches with the dictionary.
+" " =   " " || We verify if it matches with the dictionary.
+"555" = "L" || We verify if it matches with the dictionary.
+"666" = "O" || We verify if it matches with the dictionary.
+"#" =   "#" || We verify if it matches with the dictionary.

+Since we have a space we ignore it and the program should do this.

+"44" =  "H"
+"33" =  "E"
+"555" = "L"
+~~" " = " " || Gets Eliminated.~~
+"555" = "L"
+"666" = "O"
+~~"#" =   "#" || This one it's eliminated from the result.~~

+Result: HELLO

+## Example 4

+Input: "8 88777444666*664#"

+Process:

+The input is valid because it contains only numbers, one #, one * and it also ends with #.

+"8" =   "T" || We verify if it matches with the dictionary.
+" " =   " " || We verify if it matches with the dictionary.
+"88" =  "U" || We verify if it matches with the dictionary.
+"777" = "R" || We verify if it matches with the dictionary.
+"444" = "I" || We verify if it matches with the dictionary.
+"666" = "O" || We verify if it matches with the dictionary.
+"*" =   "*" || We verify if it matches with the dictionary.
+"66" =  "N" || We verify if it matches with the dictionary.
+"4" =   "G" || We verify if it matches with the dictionary.
+"#" =   "#" || We verify if it matches with the dictionary.

+In this case we have the *, space and the #.
+The program should do this.

+"8" =   "T"
+~~" " =   " " || Gets Eliminated.~~
+"88" =  "U"
+"777" = "R"
+"444" = "I"
+~~"666" = "O" || Gets Eliminated by *.~~
+~~"*" =   "*" || This one it's eliminated from the result.~~
+"66" =  "N"
+"4" =   "G"
+~~"#" =   "#" || This one it's eliminated from the result.~~

+Result: TURING

+## Example 5

+Input: "7"

+Process:

+The input is invalid because despite containing only numbers it doesn't contain a #.

+Result: ERROR: YOU DIDN'T USE #

+## Example 6

+Input: "7**#"

+Process:

+The input is invalid because despite containing only numbers it contains more than two *.

+Result: ERROR: YOU CAN'T USE TWO ASTERISK ONE AFTER THE OTHER

+## Example 7

+Input: "0#"

+Process:

+The input is invalid because despite containing only numbers it only contains a space.

+Result: ERROR: YOU ONLY ENTER A SPACE

+## Example 8

+Input: "*#"

+Process:

+The input is invalid because despite containing only numbers it only contains a space.

+Result: ERROR: YOU DIDN'T ENTER ANYTHING

+## Example 9

+Input: "#"

+Process:

+The input is invalid because despite containing values that are part of the dictionary the user didn't enter anything.

+Result: ERROR: YOU DIDN'T ENTER ANYTHING

+## Example 10

+Input: "7#7#7#"

+Process:

+The input is invalid because despite containing numbers the user used more than one #.

+Result: ERROR: TOO MANY #

+## Example 11

+Input: "A#"

+Process:

+The input is invalid because it doesn't contain a number.

+Result: ERROR: ONLY NUMBERS ARE ALLOWED ON THE INPUT